 In accordance with the terms of the Agreement, on the Effective Date (as hereinafter defined), Hilliard Lyons will be merged with and into PNC.
 Also on the Effective Date, the separate existence of Hilliard Lyons will cease and PNC, as the surviving entity, will continue unimpaired by the Merger.
-Except as described in "PROPOSED MERGER -- Management and Operations After the Merger -- Operations," the subsidiaries of Hilliard Lyons will continue operations after the Effective Date as subsidiaries of PNC.

 On the Effective Date, each outstanding share of Hilliard Lyons Common Stock (other than shares held by dissenting shareholders) will be converted into a combination of shares of PNC Common Stock and cash.
-The total of the aggregate stock consideration and cash consideration provided in the Merger will be \$275 million, or, based on the number of shares of Hilliard Lyons Common Stock issued and outstanding on August 20, 1998, \$76.79 per share.
-Subject to the possible adjustment described in the next succeeding paragraph, this amount is expected to consist of approximately 70% stock and 30% cash.
+The total value of the stock and cash consideration provided in the Merger will be \$275 million with respect to all outstanding shares of Hilliard Lyons Common Stock, or, based on the number of shares of Hilliard Lyons Common Stock outstanding on August 20, 1998, \$76.79 per share.
+Subject to the possible adjustment described in the next succeeding paragraph, this amount is expected to consist of no more than 70% stock and no less than 30% cash.
 The holder of each share of Hilliard Lyons Common Stock will receive (i) the number of shares of PNC Common Stock equal to \$192.5 million divided by the product of the Average Closing Price (as hereinafter defined) and the number of shares of Hilliard Lyons Common Stock issued and outstanding immediately prior to the Effective Date ("Stock Consideration"); and (ii) cash in the amount of \$82.5 million divided by the number of shares of Hilliard Lyons Common Stock issued and outstanding immediately prior to the Effective Date ("Cash Consideration," and collectively with the Stock Consideration, "Merger Consideration").
 The "Average Closing Price" is defined in the Agreement as the average of the closing prices per share of PNC Common Stock on the NYSE-Composite Transactions List (as reported by The Wall Street Journal or other authoritative source) for the five NYSE trading days immediately prior to the Effective Date.

 If the Average Closing Price is below \$52.00, PNC may reduce the Stock Consideration and increase the Cash Consideration (provided the aggregate Merger Consideration remains \$275 million) so that no more than 3.7 million shares of PNC Common Stock are issued.
-In certain circumstances, the Cash Consideration may be reduced, and the Stock Consideration may be increased beyond 3.7 million, as necessary to receive the closing tax opinion described under "PROPOSED MERGER --- Certain U.S. Federal Income Tax Consequences."
+In certain circumstances, the Cash Consideration may be reduced, and the Stock Consideration may be increased beyond 3.7 million shares, as necessary to receive the closing tax opinion described under "PROPOSED MERGER -- Certain U.S. Federal Income Tax Consequences."
 In addition to the consideration described above, holders of Hilliard Lyons Common Stock will receive cash in lieu of any fractional shares of PNC Common Stock to which they would otherwise be entitled.
 See "PROPOSED MERGER -- Terms of the Merger."